-Public comments for Action Plan Amendment 7 (Substantial) is labeled as "A\Public Comments and Responses" and is available at:
+Public comments for Action Plan Amendment 7 (Substantial) is labeled as "A\Public Comments and Responses".

 As outlined in PRDOH Citizen Participation Plan, each new Action Plan or substantial amendment to the Action Plan is posted for public comment.
 Public comments received during public comment periods for prior versions of the Action Plan has been used to inform development of the Action Plan and its substantial amendments.